 Holy Family church on 18th Street between Izard and Cuming Streets sponsored a series of short talks Saturdays during Lent.
 The talks were on CDs by Fr.
 John Baldwin, S.J., Ph.D.

 Bread for the World (BFW) Sunday, was May 7, 2016.
 The focus was about child hunger, at home, and around the world.
 Folks were and still are are urged to write Congress to support child nutrition programs, including school meals, summer feeding, and the WIC program for pregnant women and their young children.

-OTOC will sponsor an Omaha Candidate Accountability Session with candidates for Mayor and the City Council.
-The event will take place on Monday, May 1, at 7:00 PM, at St. Leo the Great Church, 102nd and Blondo.
-The primary election is on Tuesday, April 4.
-The first two candidates with the most votes for each office will advance to the general election on Tuesday, May 9.
-These candidates will be invited.
-Questions about safe and affordable housing, fair treatment for immigrants, the environment and sustainability, limits to Pay Day loan fees, welcoming refugees, and criminal justice will be posed and discussed.
-Candidates will be asked to state their positions on these issues and be asked to work with OTOC on actions to improve life in our city.
+OTOC sponsored an Omaha Candidate Accountability Session with candidates for Mayor and the City Council.
+The event took place on Monday, May 1, at 7:00 PM, at St. Leo the Great Church, 102nd and Blondo.
+The primary election was on Tuesday, April 4.
+The first two candidates with the most votes for each office advance to the general election on Tuesday, May 9.
+Candidates were invited.
+Questions about safe and affordable housing, fair treatment for immigrants, the environment and sustainability, limits to Pay Day loan fees, welcoming refugees, and criminal justice were posed and discussed.
+Candidates were asked to state their positions on these issues and be asked to work with OTOC on actions to improve life in our city.
 Visit http://www.otoc.org for more information.